 Stay in Frogner if you’re looking for beautiful walks and picnics; you want easy access to the city center; you like a choice of bars and restaurants.

-Best Places to Stay in Oslo in Frogner:
+Best Places to Stay in Oslo in Frogner for first-time tourists:

-Saga Hotel Oslo: is a 4-start hotel, situated in the best-rated area in Oslo, Frogner, within easy walking distance to the Royal Palace, Briskeby Tram Stop, Vigeland Sculpture Park.
+mid-range ($$): Saga Hotel Oslo, 4-star hotel, situated in the best-rated area in Oslo, Frogner, within easy walking distance to the Royal Palace, Briskeby Tram Stop, Vigeland Sculpture Park.
 Restaurants and trendy boutiques can be found on the fashionable Bogstadveien Street, a 3-minute walk away.

 Majorstuen neighbors Frogner, sitting on the northern side of the Vigeland Park.
 Close to the city center and with one of the most major metro stations in the city, it’s one of the most popular areas of Oslo.